FAQ Search Results

 These are schemes where “Foreclosure Rescue Companies” take your money, often by making a false promise of saving you from foreclosure.

-PHH does not charge up-front fees for a loan modification.
+Onity does not charge up-front fees for a loan modification.
 You should never sign over title to your property or sign papers you don’t understand.
 Only make payments to your mortgage loan service provider.

 If you think you have been a victim of a loan modification scam, please contact us.
 You can also file a complaint with the CFPB online or by calling 1-855-411-2372 (CFPB).